Holcombe Folly Painswick redecoration

 Farrow and Balls up

-The results of this monumental spec looked fantastic, and as far as I am aware, stood the test of time, especially the joints.
-(Up till then we had struggled with fillers that were too soft in the long term, but this harder filler worked well.)
+The results of this monumental spec looked fantastic, and as far as I am aware, stood the test of time.
+The joints in the lining paper were solid which was a relief.
+Up till then we had struggled with fillers but a harder filler worked well.
 This became our standard treatment for old plaster surfaces and earned us the on-site title of Decorators, rather than painters!

-This job was done 11 years ago.
-In recent weeks I have been discussing traditional painting methods with colleagues on Twitter, and I have questioned the way I would deal with that job again.
+This job was undertaken in 1998.
+I have questioned the way I would deal with that job again.
 There is a case for a couple of alternative methods.

 If the filling on the walls and ceilings was done well, (which it was), then maybe lining paper was an unnecessary stage?
 Tom, a traditional painter in Brighton brought this question up.

-I think the choice of preparation is based on a balance of aesthetics and practicalities and clients’ expectations.
+I think the choice of preparation is based on a balance of aesthetics, practicalities and clients’ expectations.
 If the plaster is solid but dinged and crazed, then filling and painting would be very acceptable to most.
-Others have expectations where nothing less than perfect is acceptable, in which case, having every surface re-plastered is the only option.
-And then there are clients who want a great finish without the expense of plastering, in which case, lining paper is the way to go.
-And if the plaster is flapping, you have to make a judgement call between filling and lining paper v re-plastering.
+Where expectations are for nothing less than perfect, re-plastering every surface is the only option.
+For clients who want a great finish without the expense of plastering, lining paper is the way to go.
+Obviously, if the plaster is flapping, you have to make a judgement call.
 Decisions decisions!

-Alternative ways of dealing with grubby lime-washed walls.
-To deal with limewash without removing it, we could have used Classidur, a wonder product that works straight over chalky surfaces.
-(As suggested by uber master craftsman, Richard Ireland.)
-And to achieve the traditional colours required by the designer, the Classidur could have been tinted perfectly by Papers-Paints in Chelsea.
-Again, you have to weigh up the pros and cons of painting over old lime wash v stripping back to the bare plaster v what the client prefers.
+To deal with lime wash without removing it, we could have used Classidur.
+This Swiss wonder product can be applied straight over chalky surfaces, suggested Richard Ireland.
+To achieve traditional designer colours, Papers-Paints in Chelsea could have been tinted the Classidur perfectly.
+Again, you have to weigh up the pros and cons of painting over old lime wash, stripping back to the bare plaster or Plan C.

 Apologies for lack of photos, a digital camera was a long way off my radar back then.
-But if anyone has pictures of Holcombe Folly, I would love to see them.
+But if anyone has pictures of Holcombe Folly Painswick I would love to see them.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.